Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 As we include 8 countries on this tour, one can expect a good number of bureaucratic hoops to jump through with respect to entry requirements for each one visited on this trip.
 In brief:

 On your behalf, we will apply for official pre-clearance documents for four of the countries for which we need passport scans and passport photos.
+You will need these REGARDLESS of your nationality.
 There are fees associated with this, which has been ranging around USD 1050 per person, for which we will bill you in advance (subject to change).
-This amount is in addition to the cost of the actual visas.
-The others are a combination of visa-in-advance (some online) and available upon arrival.
+This amount is IN ADDITION to the cost of the actual visas for which the traveller pays directly, some of which are visa-in-advance (some online) and available upon arrival.

 Full details are provided upon reservation and will be enhanced/updated as needed as we draw nearer to departure.